hpinmetaverse/AutoInsight/README.md

-#  AI Scribe Verse (AutoInsight)
+#  AutoInsight

-AI Scribe Verse (AutoInsight) is an intuitive, full-stack application designed to empower users with AI-driven conversations.
+AutoInsight is an intuitive, full-stack application designed to empower users with AI-driven conversations.
 The platform features dual AI models with different sentiment analysis approaches, providing users with flexible, context-aware interactions.

 ###  What Makes It Special?